Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Copilot will output something that looks as follows after inserting the prompt above in Copilot Chat:

-    ```
-    1. Create a Maneuver class with properties for the type of maneuver, repeat count, and difficulty.
+    ```md
+    Step-by-Step Solution:
+    - Create a new file AerobaticSequence.cs in the Models folder.
-    2. Create an AerobaticSequence class with a list of Maneuver objects and a Difficulty property.
+    - Define the AerobaticSequence class with a list of Maneuver and a Difficulty property.
+    - Define the Maneuver class inside the AerobaticSequence class.
-    3. Inside the AerobaticSequence class, create a static Parse method that takes a string signature as input.
+    - Implement a static Parse method to parse the AerobaticSequenceSignature using a Regex.
-    4. In the Parse method, use a regular expression to split the signature into individual maneuvers.
-    5. For each maneuver, extract the type, repeat count, and difficulty using the regular expression.
-    6. Create a new Maneuver object with the extracted values and add it to the list of maneuvers in the AerobaticSequence object.
-    7. After all maneuvers have been parsed, calculate the difficulty of the sequence according to the provided rules.
+    - Add a method to calculate the difficulty of the aerobatic sequence.
-    8. Round the difficulty to two decimal places and assign it to the Difficulty property of the AerobaticSequence object.
-    9. Return the AerobaticSequence object.
+    - Add a read-only AerobaticSequence property to the existing Flight class.
     ```

 - This is the output of the Chain-of-Thought reasoning.
 It is a step by step guide to create the `AerobaticSequence` class.
 Copilot is thinking step by step, like a human would do.